-The Communications and Marketing team is the designated council owner of the Social Media Policy, Channel Strategy and associated appendices and is responsible for the maintenance and review of the policy.
-Queries about social media, this policy, strategy, or associated appendices should be directed to the Communications team.
+The Communications Team is the designated council owner of the Social Media Policy, Channel Strategy and associated appendices and is responsible for the maintenance and review of the policy.
+Queries about social media, this policy, strategy or associated appendices should be directed to the Communications team.